 The easiest way to buy a ticket for any public transport is via the SBB app.
 Otherwise you can get tickets at any train station or ticket machines.
 They accept credit cards and EC cards and a few also accept cash.

 When buying a ticket, pay attention to the validity.
 Short distance tickets are usually valid for one day only.
 Ask about the most favourable tariffs and season tickets.

-With the annual half-fare travel card (Swiss Pass, which was launched only in September 2015), you pay only half of the price on the entire SBB railroad network and minus 25 % in Germany and Austria.
+With the annual half-fare travel card (Swiss Pass), you pay only half of the price on the entire SBB railroad network and minus 25 % in Germany and Austria.
 With the SwissPass, you also have access to partner services from Mobility Carsharing, PubliBike and SwitzerlandMobility and to ski resorts.

-And for when grandparents want to travel with grandchildren, there is the ‘Enkel Card’ (grandchild card) for just around CHF 30.
+And for when grandparents want to travel with grandchildren or any other adult that is accompanying a child, there is the ‘Kinder-Mitfahrkarte’ (Children’s Co-Travelcard) for just around CHF 30.

 For all SBB-prices please use this link: Travelcards & Tickets